jordieres/DRA-Energy_GDM_2024/README.md

   2. *XGBOOST_VAXX*:Script where a Extreme Gradient Boost model is built under the same conditions as the random forest model to compare the results.

+## Requirements
+To run the scripts and reproduce the analyses, you need to have the following R packages installed: 'readxl', 'dplyr', 'caret', 'randomForest', 'openxlsx', 'mice', 'tidyverse', and 'xgboost'.

+You can install these packages using the following command in R:

+     install.packages(c('readxl', 'dplyr','caret', 'randomForest', 'openxlsx', 'mice', 'tidyverse', 'xgboost' ))